fabricioanciaes/fexlguide/docs/characters/terry-bogard.md

 !!! success "Strengths"
     - Solid fireball game with a good selection of antiairs
     - Easily converts meter to damage with [Power Geyser Loops](#power-geyser-loops) from both grounded strings and anti-airs
-    - Has an extremely well-rounded kit with a
+    - Has an extremely well-rounded kit with a great fireball, 2 special anti-airs in Rising Tackle and Crack Shoot, a strong special linker with Burn Knuckle and a command grab (for reasons unknown to man)
-    -
+    - Very solid selection of normals with a sweep that's both safe on block and special cancellable.

 !!! failure "Weaknesses"
-    - Has a fairly poor kara-cancel from his sweep
+    - Has a fairly poor kara-cancel from his sweep which keeps his potential command grab game in check
-    - Somewhat stubby normals combined with a somewhat slow run speed.
+    - Somewhat stubby normals combined with a somewhat slow run speed makes his approach mediocre compared to many other characters in the cast.
-    - Has no safe supers to cancel into, forcing Terry to hitconfirm correctly.
+    - Has no safe supers to cancel into and unsafe specials (with the exception of a spaced Power Wave) forcing Terry to hitconfirm correctly or otherwise end in unrewarding strings to stay safe when pressuring.
+    - His fireball game is not as strong as other characters and will often lose the fireball war.

 ### 5 Minute Guide